compbiolabucf/omicsGAN/README.md

 ## **mRNA_BRCA.py**
-The framework to update mRNA expression for breast cancer.
+The framework to update mRNA expression for breast cancer (update k).